standardsemiconductor/VELDT-getting-started/README.md

 ```
 Clash requires we derive `NFDataX` and `Generic` for any type which will be stored as state in a register.

-Next lets define a function which creates a counter.
-Its very simple, but it highlights a style we use throughout the library; functions prefixed with "mk" are state type constructors.
+Next we define a function which constructs a counter.
+Although very simple, it highlights a style we use throughout the library; functions prefixed with "mk" are state type constructors, sometimes called "smart constructors".
 ```haskell
 mkCounter :: a -> Counter a
 mkCounter = Counter
 ```

 The rest of the API is monadic.
 This is an opinion, you don't have to use monads to make a counter, but this guide does.
 We advise you to explore other styles, techniques and representations.
 That being said, we choose to represent mealy machines as Reader-Writer-State monads or RWS for short.
 In order to easily compose monadic functions we use the concrete RWS transformer from [mtl](http://hackage.haskell.org/package/mtl).
 It has the type `RWST r w s m a`.
 Although the counter does not use the Reader or Writer types `r` and `w`, other components in the library will and this eases composition, e.g. when we want to make a UART with both a counter and serializer.
-Lets define some simple functions to access or mutate our counter.
+Let's define some simple functions to access or mutate our counter.
 ```haskell
 set :: (Monoid w, Monad m) => a -> RWST r w (Counter a) m () set = RWS.put .
 Counter